aryang1002001/ISDM-Assessment/WEEK 1.md

 # Empathy Map <h1> tag

+Who are we empathizing with?
+>Who is the person we want to understand
+>What is the situation they are in?
+>What is their role in the situation?

+What do they need to do?
+>What do they need to do differntly?
+>What job(s) do they need to get done?
+>What decision(s) do they need to make?
+>How will they know they were successful?

 Think and Feel:
 > I hope im getting the best deal
 > I hope the relationship manager delivers my demands